Note: this blog was written in 2021, and was updated in February of 2023.

 On a chillier day, I made the switch from iced drinks to hot drinks, and my vanilla chai from A New Leaf hit the spot.
 Once I had my coffee, I walked to the Lake Placid Public Library on Main Street to check out a new book.
 The Public Library is Lake Placid’s source for books, movies, music, art, e-books, children’s programs, and a lot more.
 It's been in Lake Placid for nearly 140 years!
 It’s important to note that you need to finish your coffee before going inside, as food and drinks are not allowed in the library.
 On warmer days, take the stairs to their outdoor seating area and read with a view.
 See the header image?
 That's from the cozy outdoor picnic area behind the library.
 There is even wifi out there!
 Bring your computer and your coffee and get some work done sitting outside by the lake.

-If coffee isn't your drink of choice, check out Canoe's Juice or Up North Nutrition for fresh smoothies and shakes, Goose Watch Winery for your favorite bottle of wine, or one of our famous breweries.
+If coffee isn't your drink of choice, check out Green Goddess for fresh smoothies and shakes, The Boat Tasting Room to try out local craft beverages and wine, or one of our famous breweries.
 For more information on activities or events happening in Lake Placid, go to www.lakeplacid.com.